-(a) For fiscal year 2013-2014 promotion increases will be granted pursuant to Article 14 in the amount of twelve percent (12%) added to the base salary in recognition of promotion to the ranks of Associate in , Associate Professor, Associate Curator, Associate Scholar/Scientist/Engineer, and Associate University Librarian and in the amount of fifteen percent (15%) added to the base salary in recognition of promotion to the one of the ranks of Professor, Curator, Scholar/Scientist/Engineer, Research Associate or University Librarian.
-Promotional increases were implemented on August 8, 2013.
+(c) For fiscal year 2015-2016, promotion increases will be granted pursuant to Article 14 in the amount of twelve percent (12%) added to the base salary in recognition of promotion to the ranks of Associate Professor, Associate Curator, Teaching Faculty II, Instructional Specialist II, Research Faculty II, Associate in Research, and Associate University Librarian and in the amount of fifteen percent (15%) added to the base salary in recognition of promotion to the ranks of Professor, Curator, Teaching Faculty III, Instructional Specialist III, Research Faculty III, Senior Research Associate or University Librarian.
+Promotional increases shallhave an effective date of August 10, 2015.